Mwa22/figma-styles-to-ts/README.md

   </a>
 </p>

-> Generate styles in typescript files and icon components from figma.
+> Generate typescript files with colors, fonts and shadows from figma styles.
+Generate icons and images from figma file.

 ### 🏠 [Homepage](https://github.com/Mwa22/figma-styles-to-ts#readme)